-- 28.2.2 Instruct the external auditors to arrange an audit of the subscriber.
+- 28.2.1 Instruct the Management Company to resolve the matter telephonically with the subscriber; or - 28.2.2 Instruct the external auditors to arrange an audit of the subscriber.
 Audit costs will be paid by the subscriber if non-compliance is established; or - 28.2.3 If non-compliance is established and not rectified within 14 days of written notice being served on the subscriber, give the subscriber 60 days' notice of de-registration and report the non-compliance to the DEA and SARS.
 SARS lists any requirements for import of items under specific tariff headings.
 REDISA will work with SARS to have a certificate of compliance issued by REDISA as a requirement for import clearance in the relevant tariff headings.